-In a report published today, the Council of Europe’s anti-trafficking expert group (GRETA)...
+In its first report on Estonia, published today, the Council of Europe’s Group of Experts on...

 A delegation of the Council of Europe's Group of Experts on Action against Trafficking in Human...